emirror-de/lewp-rs/lewp/docs/page.md

 A page represents surprisingly, a HTML5 page.
 Every page consists of one or more [components](crate::component).
-By adding a component to your page, `lewp` knows which dependencies are required and automatically adds the required tags to the final document.
-However, `lewp` is designed to be very flexible about the integration of dependencies (eg. CSS or JavaScript).
+By adding a component to your page, `lewp` knows which dependencies are required and automatically adds the required tags to the final document (if the files are available on the file system).
+However, `lewp` is designed to be very flexible about the integration of your CSS or JavaScript dependencies.
 To enable this, an [Archive](crate::archive::Archive) or [ArchiveCache](crate::archive::ArchiveCache) (depending on your use case) is required to define the required routes for your dependencies.